Gender

 • For the construction of a cork flooring, certain knowledge and experience is required, as a violation of the installation rules leads to breaks at the joints and drying out.

-• Sometimes defects formed during the servicecork floors, due to the choice of material from an unconscionable manufacturer or the violation of technology during installation.
-Therefore, despite some disadvantages, the cork cover is an excellent option for finishing the apartment, especially in the bedroom, the children's room and the living room.
+• Sometimes defects formed during servicecork floors are caused by the choice of material from an unscrupulous manufacturer or by a violation of technology during installation.
+Therefore, despite some disadvantages, cork flooring is a great option for finishing an apartment, especially in a bedroom, children's room and living room.

 Comments